thijsvanloef/palworld-server-docker/docusaurus/docs/getting-started/configuration/engine-settings.md

 ## With Environment Variables

 :::warning
-These Environment Variables and Settings are subject to change since the game is still in beta.
+These environment variables and settings are subject to change since the game is still in beta.
 :::

 Converting engine settings to environment variables follow the same principles (with some exceptions):

-* all capital letters
+* All capital letters
-* split words by inserting an underscore
+* Split words by inserting an underscore
-* remove the single letter if the setting starts with one (like 'b')
+* Remove the single letter if the setting starts with one (like 'b')

 For example: